binary-manu/arch-ansible/README.md

 packages to install.
 No AUR packages can be used here since `pacstrap` only handled regular repositories.

-#### partitioning
+#### partitioning/*

+Flags: `[bs]`

+This directories group built-in partitioning flows.

 #### passwordless\_sudo\_user

 Flags: `[ms]`

 Creates a dedicated user which can call `sudo` without being asked for a password.
-This user is used to build packages, since it can become root to install missing dependencies and the built package.
+It is used to build packages, since it can become root to install missing dependencies and the built package.

 A handler ensures that, at the end of the play, this user is eviced from the system.

 #### proxy

-Flags: `[-s]`
+Flags: `[-m]`

 Configures the system to use an HTTP(S) proxy.
 In particular: